 -

-Conspired against David; fled to his mother's father Talmai of Geshur; Killed by Joab; mourned for by David (2 Sam 15–18)
+Conspired against David; fled to his mother's father Talmai of Geshur; Killed by Joab; mourned by David (2 Sam 15–18)

 אכיש – "Angry"